(Translation) 庚午年 私奴 丁山 江陵大都護府 立旨

 - How much did the slaves understand the document written in Chinese characters?

-- This special city (daedohobu 大都護府) refers to Gangneung.
-In the late Joseon period, there were five special cities: Andong, Gangneung, Yeongheung, Yeongbyeon, and Changwon.
+- In the late Joseon period, there were five greater prefectures: Gangneung, Andong, Yeongheung, Yeongbyeon, and Changwon.

 - The signature gwan 官 was engraved in wood first and then stamped on the document for the sake of convenience.

-- According to Sim Yeong-hwan (Senior Researcher at the Jangseogak Archives of The Academy of Korean Studies), it was usual that the exact date was not filled in because the drafter did not know when the petition would be delivered after it was completed.
-According to Mun Sukja (Researcher at the SNU Law Research Institute), the documents of the late Joseon period tended to omit the date unlike those of the early- or mid-Joseon period.
+- According to Sim Yeong-hwan (Senior Researcher at the Jangseogak Archives of The Academy of Korean Studies), it was usual that the exact date was not filled in because the drafter did not know when the application would be delivered to the authorities.
+In addition, according to Mun Sukja (Researcher at the SNU Law Research Institute), the documents of the late Joseon period tended to omit the exact date unlike those of the early- or mid-Joseon period.
 Mun Sukja, “Reading the Documents of Property Distribution” (lecture, The Academy of Korean Studies, Seongnam, Gyeonggi province, August 22, 2018).

 - Discussion Questions: